Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

-Our Water & Flood Management team of experienced lawyers deal with complex flooding matters from all over the country.
-They regularly deal with large scale projects such as accretion and flood defence work, as well as advise farmers and landowners on abstraction licences, water conservation projects and pollution incidents.
+Our Water and Flood Management team of experienced lawyers deal with complex flooding matters from all over the country.
+They regularly deal with large-scale projects such as accretion and flood defence work, as well as advise farmers and landowners on abstraction licences, water conservation projects and pollution incidents.

 Our clients are nationwide and come to us because of our experience and knowledge of this complex and developing area of law, knowing they will be dealing with specialists providing practical and proactive advice.

 How we can help you